wei-y/wei-y.github.io.archive/_posts/2021-10-29-02-playwright-install.markdown

 npx playwright install
 ```

-Not necessary now, but will be used later, let's install the `playwright` library as well.
+Not necessarily, but will be used later, let's install the `playwright` library as well.

 ```bash
 npm i playwright